 "She was a very loving mother, a good wife, a strong woman," said Pedro Burciaga, her husband of 14 years.
 "She liked helping everyone, and overall she worked very hard. ...
 She always had a smile for everyone."

 As her life teetered in the balance, she described being near a yellow house and tried to give other details of where her vehicle was.
-The 911 call was one of more than 400 before daybreak Monday that sent rescue crews through the floodwaters of Gwinnett County, a large suburban county northeast of Atlanta.
+The 911 call was one of more than 400 before daybreak Monday that sent rescue crews through the floodwaters of Gwinnett County, a sprawling region in metro Atlanta.

 "My car is turning.
 Now the wheels is getting up, and I'm going to drown," Burciaga says.